rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 This section takes you through the steps to install the Breadbox Groceries sample mobile web application and associated web services in IBM Bluemix.

-## 1. Ensure prerequisites are met
+## 2.1.
+Ensure prerequisites are met

 1. Complete Part 1 of this journey, [Test the Retail REST API on the Developer Portal](#test-the-retail-rest-api-on-the- developer-portal).

-2 If you don't have a Bluemix account, sign up for one [here](https://console.ng.bluemix.net/).
+2. If you don't have a Bluemix account, sign up for one [here](https://console.ng.bluemix.net/).

 3. Follow the instructions [here](https://clis.ng.bluemix.net/ui/home.html) to install the Bluemix CLI tools.

-## 2. Log in to Bluemix and prepare the environment
+## 2.2.
+Log in to Bluemix and prepare the environment

 1. Login to your [Bluemix account](https://console.ng.bluemix.net/).

-Before you start using Bluemix, you need to set up your environment.

 2. Create an organization.